frun36/fit-fred/docs/services/PARAMETERS.md

 - In case of failure in WinCC request parsing, the error is published immeadiately.

 - In case of failure in ALF response parsing, the error message is published along with the part of data that was successfuly retrieved from message.

+## Code organisation

+`Parameters` class inherits from the Mapi class.
+Translation of WinCC requests to ALF requests and parsing ALF response is performed using `BoardCommunicationHandler`, holding pointer to board to which service belongs.